top-quarks/top-quarks/README.md

 * For all submissions and test except a few of the last ones I used this hardware.
 For creating the submission I uploaded I actually used a remote computer, but there was no reason to do so, and I re-ran it on this hardware to make sure there was no difference.
 So I'll just present numbers from this hardware.

 The minimum hardware is currently limited by the 4.07GB peak memory usage of the largest event.
-The total run-time is assumed to be approximately 16 hours divided by the number of cores.
+The total run-time for all 125 events is assumed to be approximately 16 hours divided by the number of cores.

 #SOFTWARE
 The final model is standalone C++ requiring only standard STL libraries and C++11 support, python is only used for scripting (re-training, running multiple events in parallel, stitching submission files)